Investing/trading is about exploring and exploiting to learn and find the available good opportunities.

 Explore

-Explore can be viewed in two main aspects:
+Explore can be viewed in two dimensions:

 In 1993, Warren Buffett sat down for an interview with Supermoney author Adam Smith, and the conversation began like this: